cyberstudio/cybsi-cloud-sdk/docs/dev/contributing.rst

 #.
 Bump version using :ref:`rules <release-process>`.
 Use ``make bump-version $NEW_VERSION``.
 #.
 Ensure everything builds nicely (``make lint test build-docs``)

-Stable versions are published to `Artifactory`_ manually.
+Stable versions are published to PyPi manually.

 To do that, run this once: